nanxncndnx/Problem-Solver/README.md

 - In the end we save our model and tokenizer using .save_pretrained() method.
 - Define our training arguments **model, data, optimizer, training and initialize directories**.
 > **Warning :**
-> Do Not Run it on **CPU** it's will Take So Much Time And Also after Training Model when you want to Run and Test The Program With Predict file
+> Do Not Run it on **CPU** it will Take too Much Time Also after Training the Model when you want to Run and Test The Program With Predict file use the **GPU**
 > Do Not Run it on **CPU** Performance Will be Low!

 ### Predict [Code](./streamlit/Predict.py)